When Can We Answer Queries Using Result-Bounded Data Interfaces?: Decidability of Monotone Answerability using Existence check and FD simplification

-To summarize, the resulting axioms $\Gamma'$ consist of: \begin{itemize} \item The original constraints $\Sigma$ of the schema; \item Their primed copy $\Sigma'$; \item The (Truncated Accessibility) and (Transfer) axioms for each access method without result bounds; \item The (Result-bounded Fact Transfer) axioms for access methods with result bounds. \end{itemize} In other words, the only difference with the setting without result bounds is the last bullet point corresponding to (Result-bounded Fact Transfer).
-We then extend Proposition~\ref{prop:linearizeaccessids} to handle these additional constraints, which we explain at the end of Section~\ref{sec:linearize}.
-Thanks to this slight generalization of Proposition~\ref{prop:linearizeaccessids}, we can conclude our proof like before, using the analogue of Claim~\ref{clm:amdequiv}, and using again Proposition~\ref{prop:semiwidthclassic} to solve the resulting query containment problem for~$\amd$.
-This completes the proof of Theorem~\ref{thm:npidsbounds} in the case with result bounds.
+To summarize, the resulting axioms consist of: \begin{itemize} \item The original constraints $\Sigma$ of the schema; \item Their primed copy $\Sigma'$; \item The (Truncated Accessibility) and (Transfer) axioms for each access method without result bounds; \item The (Result-bounded Fact Transfer) axioms for access methods with result bounds. \end{itemize} In other words, the only difference with the setting without result bounds is the last bullet point corresponding to (Result-bounded Fact Transfer).

+We will now need an extension of the linearization result, Proposition~\ref{prop:linearizeaccessids}, to handle these additional constraints: